chef/chef-web-docs/chef_master/source/resource_examples.rst

 .. tag resource_service_subscribes_reload_using_template

-To reload a service based on a template, use the **template** and **service** resources together in the same recipe, similar to the following:
+To reload a service that is based on a template, use the **template** and **service** resources together in the same recipe, similar to the following:

 .. code-block:: ruby